xxdydx/tp/docs/UserGuide.md

 - To backup your data, just copy the entire `data` folder to a safe location

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-IMPORTANT: Take note that you should never edit the JSON file in your directory directly.
+IMPORTANT: Take note that you should only use our app to edit your data and never edit the JSON file in your directory directly.
 </div>

 --------------------------------------------------------------------------------------------------------------------